Contrastive Learning for Lane Detection via cross-similarity: Results

 \subsubsection{U-Net}

-The results of the lane detection using U-Net with CLLD pretraining, along with comparisons with other contrastive learning methods, are presented in \cref{tab:1}.
-More comprehensive results are available in \cref{tab:7} in the supplementary material.
-Results show that CLLD ($\alpha=3$) outperforms all other methods on TuSimple.
-Furthermore, all CLLD versions outperform other methods on CuLane according to the most accuracy metrics.
-PixPro is the only method that provides better precision than CLLD; however, it provides $\approx2 \%$ lower recall than the average of all CLLD versions.
-A comparison between CLLD and PixPro reveals that CLLD generates more false positives, while PixPro produces more false negatives.
-This comparison shows that CLLD is better at extrapolating lanes compared to PixPro, while PixPro is better represented in lane interpolation.
-It has been observed that all CLLD variants perform better than VICRegL, despite being trained with 200 fewer epochs.
-This suggests that a method like VICRegL, which can trade off global and local features, may not be the best option for lane detection tasks.
-Our primary goal is to detect lanes in low visibility conditions.
-One example of a low visibility scenario is when lane markings are obscured by shadows.
-As shown in \cref{tab:7}, CLLD outperforms all other CL methods, resulting in an improvement of at least 7\%.
+The results of the lane detection using U-Net with CLLD pretraining, along with comparisons with other CL methods, are presented in \ref{tab:1}.
+More comprehensive results are available in Table 7 in the supplementary material.
+The results indicate that CLLD with ($\alpha=3$) outperforms all other methods on the TuSimple benchmark.
+Furthermore, according to most evaluation metrics, all CLLD versions outperform other methods on CuLane.
+PixPro is the only method that offers better precision than CLLD; however, its recall is $\approx2 \%$ lower than the average recall achieved by CLLD.
+Upon comparing CLLD with PixPro, it is observed that CLLD tends to generate a higher number of FP, whereas PixPro is more prone to producing FN.
+This comparison indicates that CLLD excels in lane extrapolation compared to PixPro, whereas PixPro demonstrates superior performance in lane interpolation.
+It has been observed that all CLLD variants outperform VICRegL with a large margin despite being trained for 200 fewer epochs.
+This suggests that VICRegL, known for its trade-off between global and local features, might not be the most suitable choice for lane detection tasks.
+We aim to accurately detect lanes not only under nominal scenarios but also under more challenging conditions with low visibility, such as scenarios where lane markings are obscured by shadows.
+As illustrated in \ref{tab:7}, CLLD suppresses all other CL methods, achieving an improvement of 7\% in such challenging scenarios. { CLLD markedly enhances lane detection performance in scenarios where the visibility of extensive lane segments is compromised by lighting conditions, such as shadows.
+This improvement is attributed to the maintenance of long-range dependencies between local features through the cross-similarity module.
+Consequently, lanes can be reconstructed by leveraging the similarity among illusion-invariant features, including edge and shape features. }